econnet/econ/do.rst

 Normally tech personalities do tech work and people personalities mediate the network.

+A new contributor needs to

+- register financial contact to allow profit distribution
+- records the effort and/or profit in the repo

+.. _`db`:

+:db:

 There is organizational effort associated with the formation of an econ lattice.
 People need to